 When will I be notified of the decision of my Level 1 appeal?

-You will be notified of the decision of your appeal generally within 60 days following receipt of your request for review.
+Participants will be notified of their appeal decision within 60 days of receipt.

 What information is included in the notice of denial of my Level 1 appeal?